Gardens have been shown to have a positive effect on stress management. Simply put, they reduce stress.

 Some of the ways in which gardens can help to manage stress include:

-- Reducing cortisol levels:
+• Reducing stress by reducing cortisol levels:

-Being around plants and nature improves mood and reduces feelings of anxiety and depression. - Enhancing mindfulness:
+Being around plants and nature improves mood and reduces feelings of anxiety and depression.

-Gardening or being in a garden can be meditative and helps to improve mindfulness. - Providing a sense of accomplishment:
+Gardening or being in a garden can be meditative and helps to improve mindfulness – live in the moment.

 Growing plants gives a sense of accomplishment.
-In other words, it helps to boost self-esteem and reduce stress. - Encouraging physical activity:
+In other words, it helps to boost self-esteem and reduce stress.

 Overall, gardens offer a powerful tool for stress management.
 Spending time in nature is beneficial for both physical and mental wellbeing.